 Self-isolation means staying at home and avoiding situations where you could come in contact with others.
 Do not leave the house unless to seek medical attention or to get tested for COVID-19.

 *Please be advised that some of the information on this page may be out of date.
 PPH will be working on updates shortly after the December 30 provincial announcement.

 Click to learn more about:

-- Are experiencing symptoms of COVID-19
+- Have symptoms of COVID-19

-- Have tested positive for COVID-19
+- Have recently tested positive for COVID-19

-- Have been notified by Public Health of being a close contact of someone who tested positive for COVID-19
+- Have been notified by Public Health to self-isolate.

 - Self-isolation is also mandatory for any returning international travelers, for 14 days from when you arrived in Canada, even if you receive a negative test result during this 14-day period.

 - Individuals that are fully vaccinated are able to submit proof to the ArriveCAN App.
 If approved by a border agent, self-isolation may not be required.
 More information can be found at Quarantine Act Hotline at 1-833-784-4397, or call Canada Border Services Agency at 1-800-461-9999